Jump to: Read full review

 Capital One VentureOne Rewards Credit Card vs. Chase Freedom Unlimited®

-Like the Capital One Quicksilver Cash Rewards Credit Card, the Chase Freedom Unlimited® includes a 1.5% rate of cash back on most purchases: Earn 5% cash back on travel purchased through Chase, 3% on dining and drugstores, and 1.5% on all other purchases.
+Like the Capital One Quicksilver Cash Rewards Credit Card, the Chase Freedom Unlimited® includes a 1.5% rate of cash back on most purchases: Enjoy 5% cash back on travel purchased through Chase Ultimate Rewards®, our premier rewards program that lets you redeem rewards for cash back, travel, gift cards and more; 3% cash back on drugstore purchases and dining at restaurants, including takeout and eligible delivery service, and 1.5% on all other purchases

 If you want to earn rewards on travel, but don’t want to spend them on travel, that’s a good setup.
 And if you spend a lot of money at restaurants and drugstores, your cash back will accumulate quickly.